clairecoffey/clairecoffey.github.io/index.md

 - <b>UCL MedTech 2021</b>: I was invited to partake in the [UCL MedTech](https://uclmed.tech/) conference, to share my experiences and research so far in the hope to inspire undergraduate students at UCL.

 ### <center>Personal Interests</center>
-I really love music and singing, and am a member of [Clare Hall Choir](https://www.clarehall.cam.ac.uk/clare-hall-choir).
+I really love music and singing, and am a member of [Clare Hall Choir](https://www.clarehall.cam.ac.uk/music/).

-I am interested in plants and gardening; I co-run the exciting [Clare Hall Allotment](https://www.instagram.com/clarehallallotment/), and am co-president and co-founder of the [University of Cambridge Allotment Society](https://cam-uni-allotment.github.io/), where we've built a lovely community and are growing all sorts of fruit and vegetables sustainably, as well as donating to local charities.
+I am interested in plants and gardening; I am co-president and co-founder of the [University of Cambridge Allotment Society](https://cam-uni-allotment.github.io/), where we've built a lovely community and are growing all sorts of fruit and vegetables sustainably, as well as donating to local charities.
 Cooking and eating these is an equally important hobby of mine!

 I adore travelling, especially exploring nature (often in my campervan).
 My other hobbies include hiking, dancing, yoga, digital art, photography, and I train in Kung Fu.